-It is NOT the RAM That is Dual Channel
+It is NOT the RAM That is Dual-Channel

-It should be noted that Dual Channel is NOT the characteristic of the RAM, but that of the CPU and the motherboard.
+It should be noted that dual-channel is NOT the characteristic of the RAM but that of the CPU and the motherboard.

-In other words, any RAM can work in dual or even triple channel mode so long as your CPU and motherboard support it.
+In other words, any RAM can work in dual or even triple-channel mode so long as your CPU and motherboard support it.

-Expected Difference Dual Channel Memory can Make
+What are the Expected Differences Dual-Channel Memory can Make

-Hence, if your RAM sticks are in the wrong slots, it doesn’t matter if you’re using the latest shiny memory, your CPU and RAM communication will be bottlenecked severely.
+Hence, if your RAM sticks are in the wrong slots, it doesn’t matter if you’re using the latest shiny memory.
+Your CPU and RAM communication will be bottlenecked severely.

-Now that you know the advantage of using memory in dual-channel mode, let’s see how to check if you have installed your RAM sticks correctly.
+Now that you know the advantages of using memory in dual-channel mode, let’s see how to check if you have installed your RAM sticks correctly.
 There are various methods of doing so.
 We’ll focus on the 3 most common ones: